xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration.md

     > Notes:
     >
+    > * We currently support Linux OS, Chrome, and Firefox only.
-    > The tunnel box is unchecked by default.
+    > * The tunnel box is unchecked by default.
 TestCloud Tunnel is for running tests in private domains.
-See: [Run Test Suite/Test Suite Collection in private domains with TestCloud](link).
+See: [Run Test Suite/Test Suite Collection in private domains with TestCloud](/katalon-studio/docs/testcloud-integration.html).

 4. Click **Run**.